EttusResearch/uhd/host/docs/usrp2.rst

 ------------------------------------------------------------------------
 When setting up a development machine for the first time, you may have various difficulties communicating with the USRP device.
-The following tips are designed to help narrow-down and diagnose the problem.
+The following tips are designed to help narrow down and diagnose the problem.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 RuntimeError: no control response